NETWAYS/ansible-collection-elasticstack/roles/logstash/README.md

 Installs and configures [Logstash](https://www.elastic.co/products/logstash) on Linux systems.
-The role can manage `logstash.yml`, the log4j2 logging, the JVM heap, TLS, the Elasticsearch writer role/user, and pipelines — both the built-in Redis/Beats pipelines and pipelines pulled from external git repositories.
+The role can manage `logstash.yml`, the log4j2 logging, the JVM heap, TLS, and the Elasticsearch writer role/user.
+For pipelines it can create two default pipelines — a Beats input and an Elasticsearch forwarder, both using Redis — and manage your own pipelines, whose configuration can be checked out from external git repositories.

 It works with the standard Elastic Stack packages and with Elastic's OSS variant.